 Understands the meaning of text- Proficient readers refer to details and examples in a text when explaining what the text says explicitly and when drawing inferences from the text.
-They can state the purpose for reading.
-They can state the topic/subject and what the text says about it.
-They can pick out details that are most important.
-They can describe the setting (time).
-Proficient readers can use examples to support their understanding.
-They can make inferences using details from the text.
-Proficient readers determine the main idea of a text, recount the key details and explain how they support the main idea.
-They can state the main idea.
-They can state key ideas, details and events that help them understand the main idea.
-They can locate basic details and facts from the text when summarizing.
+They can explain the purpose for reading.
+They can explain the topic/subject and what the text says about it.
+They can pick out specific details that are most important.
+Proficient readers can describe the setting (time and place).
+They can use evidence or examples to support their understanding.
+They can make inferences using specific details from the text.
+Proficient readers can determine the main idea of a text, recount the key details and explain how they support the main idea.
+They can explain the main idea.
+They can state key ideas, specific details and events that help them understand the main idea.
+They can locate details and facts from the text when summarizing.

-Analyzes craft and structure of text- Proficient readers determine the meaning of general academic and domain-specific words and phrases in a text relevant to a grade 3-4 topic or subject area.
+Analyzes craft and structure of text- Proficient readers determine the meaning of general academic and domain-specific words and phrases in a text relevant to a grade 4 topic or subject area.
 They can determine the topic of a text.
-They use the topic to figure out the meaning of a sentence.
-They use text and surrounding photos to figure out what words and phrases mean.
-They use at least 3 text features (titles, glossary, bold words, heading and captions to understand what is being explained.
-They recognize words the author uses repeatedly to define a topic-specific word.
-Proficient readers compare and contrast the point of view from which different stories are narrated, including the difference between first-and third-person narratives.
-They can determine if a text is written in the first-person.
-They can determine who is telling the story in each text .
-They can determine the point of view the narrator takes in the text.
-They can explain how some stories are similar/different.
+They use the topic to figure out the meaning of a sentence/section.
+They use text and surrounding photos and captions to figure out what words and phrases mean.
+They use text features (titles, glossary, bold words, heading and captions to understand what is being explained.
+They recognize words or synonyms the author uses repeatedly to define a topic-specific word.
+Proficiency readers compare and contrast the point of view from which different stories are narrated, including the difference between first-and third-person narrations.
+They can determine if a text is written in the first-person or third-person.
+Proficient readers can explain how the narration affects the point of view.
+They can determine who is telling the story in each text and why.
+They can determine the point of view the narrator takes in each text.
+They can explain how stories are similar/different.
 Proficient readers describe the overall structure (e.g. chronology, comparison, cause/effect/ problem/solution) of events, ideas, concepts, or information in a text or part of a text.
-They understand how some sections are organized.
-They have a basic understanding of the organizational pattern the author uses.
+They understand how main sections are organized.
+They understand the organizational pattern the author uses.
 They use the pattern to explain events, ideas, or information in the text.
 They can identify and use key words to explain the organization of the text.
 They notice cause/effect in the text.
 They understand the text is organized by problem/solution.

-Reads to extend and deepen one's knowledge of text- By the end of the year, proficient readers read and comprehend informational texts, including history/social studies, science, and technical texts in the grades 4 text complexity band proficiently, with scaffolding as needed at the high end of the range.
+Reads to extend and deepen one's knowledge of text- By the end of the year, proficient readers reads and comprehend informational texts, including history/social studies, science, and technical texts in the grades 4-5 text complexity band proficiently, with scaffolding as needed at the high end of the range.
 They can determine how complex a text might be.
-Proficient readers can determine if they can read it independently or with help.
+They can determine if they can read it independently or with help.
 They can put in supports if needed.